What is dementia?

 The most common types of dementia include: Alzheimer’s disease, vascular dementia, Lewy body disease and fronto-temporal dementia.

-About 1 in 70 people aged 65-69 have dementia; while 1 in 4 people aged 85-89 have dementia.
+About 3 in 10 people over 85 years and almost 1 in 10 over 65 have dementia; while 1 in 4 people aged 85-89 have dementia.
 When a person younger than 60 develops dementia, it is called younger-onset dementia.

 Early diagnosis of dementia will help with early treatment, although there is no cure for dementia.